How to Design an Organisation to Respond to the Needs of the Customer

 Finance Organisational Model – Step 5: Design Process Roles

 All human- or machine-operated roles should be included at this stage.
 That way, the link between process steps and organisational execution is clarified.
 That’s also why the design should incorporate control operation.
-It also makes it much easier to combine work instructions and control operation procedure documentation later in the design.
+It also makes combining work instructions and control operation procedure documentation much easier later in the design.
 That, in turn, simplifies things for the process or control operator.
 The same goes for user access profiles.
 Completing an end-to-end overview of the technology makes it transparent what is machine-operated and what a person does.
-It also becomes much easier to identify the correct user-access profiles for the process operators.
+Identifying the correct user-access profiles for the process operators also becomes much more manageable.
 Naturally, this also sheds light on the Segregation of Duties conflicts when drawing up the design.

 Non-Transactional and Non-Routine Activities

-It may be helpful to reflect on what this means when looking at organisational activities that are non-transactional and routine and non-routine.
+It may be helpful to reflect on what this means when considering non-transactional organisational activities, both routine and non-routine.

 These activities, for functions, usually comprise the bulk of Business Partnering and Centres of Excellence activities.
-But, on the other hand, anything transactional and routine properly belongs in a shared-service set-up, whether off-shored or outsourced.
+On the other hand, anything transactional and routine properly belongs in a shared-service set-up, whether off-shored or outsourced.

 Process Design is often far less detailed in this space.
-As a result, design teams usually steer away from fully including this in the scope.
+As a result, design teams usually avoid fully including this in the scope.
 At Loughridge Transformations, we understand why that happens.
 However, we strongly caution against it.

 The result will be an organisation where the right-hand doesn’t know what the left hand is doing.
-In practical terms, that means messy hand-offs, the potential for duplication and error, poor grip on controls, not to mention team behaviours that don’t support the organisation’s sustainability.
+In practical terms, that means messy hand-offs, the potential for duplication and error, a poor grip on controls, and team behaviours that don’t support the organisation’s sustainability.
 As a result, it will scarcely take you to top-quartile performance and not world-class performance levels.

 It is all very well, but it is often left out of scope because it is difficult.
-Maybe it is more difficult, but I would argue that it is merely different and requires an alternative approach.
+It may be more difficult, but it is merely different and requires an alternative approach.

 Is your organisation considering transforming the non-transactional activities?
 Then, don’t hesitate to arrange a call with us to learn how we execute this part of the design.